nthumma26/TEAM_C_data606/README.md

 ### This project is part of DATA-606 Capstone project -TEAM-C

-__Title__: **End to End data science application which can be leveraged by banks to assess creditworthiness, lower bad debt burden, and increase the trust in the existing data rather than document-based assessment**.
+__Title__: **End to End data science application which can be leveraged by banks to assess creditworthiness, lower bad debt burden, and to entrust the customer with existing data rather than document-based assessment**.

  ![1_ZQ25X7Qnq6ui83yc8RB5pQ](https://user-images.githubusercontent.com/91147579/153736327-3ce3b9dd-2e12-4430-83a6-c9e17aa30c36.png)

 __Background Information__: Money lending has been a prominent activity to make money out of money.
 Institutional banking agencies & many individuals are pursuing this activity to make themselves profitable.
-After thorough research, we've found that with the technologies like decentralization finance and other technologies in place there must be a data-driven approach to solve the gap in the banking sector for accessing the customers better in terms of lowering the burden of bad debts and creditworthiness of the applicants.
+After thorough research, we've found that with the technologies like decentralization finance and other technologies in place there must be a data-driven approach to solve the gap in the banking sector for assessing the customers better in terms of lowering the burden of bad debts and creditworthiness of the applicants.

 __Severity of the issue__: After the global financial crisis, we've found that with the availability of better-skilled workers in many industrial sectors and better cash flows with increased income levels in individuals the roadblocks in accessing the capital are not eliminated (below graph shows the same).